Newcastle reporter notebook: What will qualifying for the Champions League mean for summer transfer budget?

 'They had not planned to be dining at Europe's top table so early.'

-Newcastle entertain Tottenham on Sunday in a top-four shootout, live on Sky Sports, knowing victory could give them one foot in next season's Champions League.
+Newcastle's match against Tottenham on Sunday was billed as a top-four shootout and the 6-1 demolition has effectively given the club one foot in next season's Champions League - with Eddie Howe's side six points clear with a game in hand.

-The north London club are managerless and dealing with the fall-out from managing director of football Fabio Paratici's resignation.

-Spurs' last visit to Tyneside, a 3-2 victory on October 17, 2021, was the first game after Amanda Staveley's Saudi-backed consortium had assumed control at St James' Park, and much has changed during the intervening 18 months.
+It was a far cry from Spurs' last visit to Tyneside, a 3-2 victory on October 17, 2021, which was the first game after Amanda Staveley's Saudi-backed consortium had assumed control at St James' Park.

-Champions League qualification would mean their development increases even more rapidly than the club had hoped - particularly in the transfer market.
+Much has changed during the intervening 18 months but Champions League qualification is something not even those inside the club were expecting so quickly.

-Sky Sports News reporter Keith Downie looks ahead the Super Sunday game and what it could mean for Newcastle come the summer...
+Here Sky Sports News reporter Keith Downie looks at how it will change their transfer plans this summer...

-Newcastle and Spurs are fighting for a Champions League place at St James' Park on Sunday.
-How big is this match for Newcastle?

-Newcastle have played some huge matches already this season.
-The Carabao Cup final was arguably their biggest match this century, but sadly for the 100,000 Toon fans who converged on London eight weeks ago the team's performance on the day failed to match their unwavering support and backing.

 What will qualifying for the Champions League mean for Newcastle's summer transfer budget?
 And what are the implications for missing out?